-- Search (DX) - Training which heightens your perceptions allowing you to find hidden doors and traps with better accuracy.
+- Search (DX) - Training which heightens perceptions, allowing hidden doors and traps to be located with greater accuracy.
 Used whenever the player decides to use the Look command on a particular spot.

 - Sneak (DX) - The ability to move quietly.
 Somewhat useless in the game, especially at the end.

-- Swimming (DX) - Improves your chances of not drowning.
+- Swimming (DX) - Improves chances of not drowning.
 Useful in the Abyss.

-- Track (DX) - The ability to perceive animal tracks allowing you to know when creatures are near.
-Useless in the Abyss since trouble often finds you first.
+- Track (DX) - The ability to perceive animal tracks allowing players to know when creatures are near.

-- Traps (DX) - Allows you to disable a trap of which there are many in the Abyss.
+- Traps (DX) - Allows players to disable a trap, of which there are many.